HK-Tan/hk-tan.github.io/_pages/about.md

      alt="WorldQuant"
      width="30"
      height="30"
-     loading="lazy"/>  I’m currently working as a Quantitative Research Intern at WorldQuant.
+     loading="lazy"/>  I’ve worked as a Quantitative Research Intern at WorldQuant in the fall quarter (2025) with their Intraday team.

 <img src="/images/amazon-icon.svg"
      alt="Amazon"